MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 #### Each `aggregate` step should step several bits instead of just 1 bit

 This would reduce the time overhead of `aggregate`.
 It would also reduce the memory overhead of `aagregate` by reducing the memory need of the internal operations, but it wouldn't reduce the total output size of `aggregate`.

-#### Special rendering for the first and last peer group

-Solves the numbering problem mentioned in the duplicate indexes section for framed window functions.
-Doesn't solve it for LAG/LEAD, but for those we could have a special rendering that avoids prefix sum, see above.
-However, that special rendering can't handle the IGNORE NULLs option.

 # Alternatives